-You will be able to send and receive MMS as long as your Twilio phone number is MMS-enabled.
-Currently Twilio offers MMS-enabled long code phone numbers in the US and Canada as well as MMS-enabled Twilio short codes in the US.
-Read our phone numbers FAQto learn how to buy an MMS-enabled Twilio long code or check the capabilities of your existing phone numbers.
+You can send and receive MMS (media messages) in the United States and Canada by using a Twilio phone number that is MMS-enabled.
+Currently, Twilio offers MMS-enabled long code phone numbers in the US and Canada, as well as MMS-enabled short codes in the US.
+Read our phone numbers FAQ to learn how to buy an MMS-enabled Twilio long code or to check the capabilities of your existing phone numbers.

-At this time, MMS messaging can only be sent within US and Canada.
+At this time, MMS messages can only be sent within the US and Canada.
 International MMS messaging outside these two countries is not yet supported, however MMS messages sent internationally will be converted to SMS text messages with a URL link to the media.
-MMS messages sent in the US or Canada to unsupported carriers will also be sent via SMS.

 You can also specify multiple “MediaUrl” parameters if you wish to include multiple images in one message.
 Check out our API documentation for code examples.